zwubs/betamine/README.md

 ### Caveats
 - I need to improve the pinging logic for the server.
 If you're having trouble seeing the server on your list after you add it, hitting the "Refresh" button a few times seems to help...

-## Roadmap

-This project is in an extremely alpha phase, so there's a lot that needs to be added to this project.
-Also, this project is mostly just for fun, so I have no dates planned for features.
-But, Here's a small breakdown of some of the things that are on my mind for the future:

-- Chat Support
-- Compression
-- Microsoft Authentication